 Bidding on keywords is essential to getting your ads into search results, but some keywords can benefit you more than others.
 In particular, branded keywords make excellent targets for your ads.
 Branded keywords are keywords that include terms associated with a particular brand, such as a business name.

-If people look up your company’s branded keywords, it means they already have an interest in you.
+If people look up your workforce management company’s branded keywords, for example, it means they already have an interest in you.
 For that reason, displaying your ads for branded keywords is a great tactic because it allows you to reach the people most likely to respond positively to your ads.

 2. List negative keywords